lloydsargent/Raspberry-Pico2-Qemu/README.md

 > ⚠️ **You have been warned**
 >
 > If copying the files over works today, it may break in the future.
 Seen it happen and you will waste a valuable part of your life making it better.
 Just follow step 5 and step 6.
-I'm to save your life. 😁
+I'm here to save your life. 😁

 * Step 5